pinnaculum/galacteek/galacteek/docs/manual/en/clipboard.rst

     :width: 64
     :height: 64

-On the top-right corner of the window sits the clipboard loader button.
+From the application's toolbar you can access the clipboard loader button.
 It records the computer's clipboard activity and keeps an history of all the IPFS hashes that have been stored in it since the application was started.